oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/vm/vm.md

     > <copy>oci iam compartment list --all --compartment-id-in-subtree true --query "data[].id" --name COMPARTMENT_NAME</copy>
     > ```

-6. And finally, retrieve the contents of your public SSH key and add to the file.
+6. And finally, retrieve the contents of your public SSH key and add them to the file.

     ```
     <copy>cat ~/.ssh/id_rsa.pub</copy>